Explore-the-world-of-music/ttds-search-engine/features/README.md

 # Feature Documentation
 ## Query Completion (ngram_model.py)
 This module trains and stores an ngram model to predict the next word from an inputted query.
 It returns the whole sentence with the five most probable continuations.
-The pretrained model for our data is available for download [here](https://www.dropbox.com/s/78bq8ogpdkxrtki/qc_model.pkl?dl=1) (1GB) and can be loaded using the `load_model` function.
+The [pretrained model](https://www.dropbox.com/s/vlxtld2bb4yazlm/qc_new_data_model.pkl?dl=1) (1.4GB) for our new data is available for download and our [reduced model](https://www.dropbox.com/s/eno5xzl32upw4u9/qc_new_data_reduced_model.pkl?dl=1) (1.2GB) are available for download and can be loaded using the `load_model` function.

 The class `Query_Completer` needs the parameter for `n` for initialization (n=3 in the current case).